Insper/SAME70-examples/Demos/HC05-Controle-Exemplo/README.md

 - `AT+NAMEMarcoMello`
 - `AT+PIN0000`

-Para alterar o nome e a senha (4 digitos) basta alterar:
+Para alterar o nome e a senha (4 dígitos) basta alterar:

 - `AT+NAMExxxxxxxx`
 - `AT+PINyyyy`